 There are two main factors that you need to consider when locating your dehumidifier: the effective range of the unit and the airflow.

-- PURIFY YOUR AIR: VIVOSUN Mini Dehumidifier has small and compact design with 400ml capacity per...
+- Refresh Your Air: VIVOSUN Mini Dehumidifier has a small, compact design with 400 ml. capacity...

 Effective Range Of The Dehumidifier

 Most dehumidifiers will indicate on the specifications for the unit the amount of space that the dehumidifier will effectively cover.
 This specification will vary from unit to unit.
 If you have a space that only requires one dehumidifier, you may think that the best place for its location would be in the center of the room.

 However, if your growing setup is arranged around the walls of the room, the center of the room may not be the best place to locate the unit.